CloudKidStudio/library-grunt/README.md

 A _boolean_ defaults to true.
 If grunt.initConfig() is automatically called.

+### options.distFolder

+_string_ defaults to "dist" The path to the built library folder

 ### options.docsPath

 _string_ defaults to "docs" The path to the docs output folder.